dvsun/Final_Project/README.md

 - When will happen the next ENSO variation?

-- As the data that I'll work on is outdated, is my prediction accurate with what happen in reality?
+- As the data that we'll work on is outdated, is my prediction accurate with what happen in reality?
 In comparison from recent parameters obtained by NOAA.

 The analysis method used will be Time-Series analysis.